matthagan15/thesis/composite.typ

 ) <fig_composite_spin_chains>

 === Imaginary Time Evolutions
 In this section we briefly discuss the application of our Composite simulation approach to implementing imaginary time evolution channels, the results of which are contained below in @fig_composite_sim_imaginary_time.
 At a high level we see that the results for imaginary time are comparable to the real time evolutions explored above.
 We see crossover advantages of similar rates as well, with Composite channels for Jellium outperforming Trotter and QDrift by a factor of $approx 19$, $"H"_3$ Composite channels using $approx 2.3$ times less gates, and advantages for a 8 Spin Heisenberg Model are around $approx 3$.
 The one major distinction we noticed between real and imaginary time simulations came from the 6 site Jellium model at large $beta$, or low-temperature.
 In this regime we noticed that even the first order Composite channel outperformed a second order Trotter implementation.
-These simulations suggest that randomized and Composite techniques could be useful in speeding up classical techniques, such as Quantum Monte Carlo @foulkes2001quantum, which are predominantly based on a Trotter-Suzuki decomposition.
+These simulations suggest that randomized and Composite techniques could be useful in speeding up classical techniques, such as Quantum Monte Carlo @foulkes2001quantum and Path Integral Monte Carlo @herman1982path @yan2017path @ceperley1995path, which are predominantly based on a Trotter-Suzuki decomposition.

 #figure(
     grid(